-Northwest AHEC Mental Health Continuing Education is committed to addressing consultation and training needs of mental health professionals within our 17-county region.
-Our mental health coordinator is available to provide consultation services.
+Northwest AHEC Behavioral Health Continuing Education is committed to addressing consultation and training needs of mental health professionals within our 17-county region.
+Our Behavioral Health Coordinator is available to provide consultation services.

 We respond to individual and staff training requests through collaborations and partnerships.

 Northwest AHEC Nursing Continuing Education strives to enhance nursing practice through education, consultation, and collaboration with other healthcare professionals.
 Nursing focuses on continuing education programming with an emphasis on clinical interventions and outcomes, certification preparation, population/cultural concerns, and workforce issues.
 Partnering with other organizations, disciplines, and AHECs continues to be a major strategy used to maximize outcomes.View currently scheduled activities in Nursing

 UNC-Chapel Hill RN Refresher Program

 The North Carolina Area Health Education Centers Program (NCAHEC) Registered Nurse (RN) Refresher Program was developed in the late 1980s in response to an ongoing nursing shortage.

 The NC AHEC RN Refresher Program consists of a 24-module self-paced medical-surgical nursing review and a 160-hour clinical practicum.
 This program is a collaborative effort of the NC AHEC Program, the UNC-Chapel Hill School of Nursing and The William and Ida Friday Center for Continuing Education.
 Upon successful completion of both the didactic and clinical portion of the course, the participant is eligible to apply for reinstatement of his/her nursing license through the North Carolina Board of Nursing.Contact Us